 Once the roads are clear of ice and snow, it’s a chance to have a mechanic perform an alignment check on your car.
 Many tire shops and dealerships nationwide offer free alignment checks with red, yellow, and green indicators of the condition.
 If any specs are any colour other than green, you should have an alignment performed.

 If you’re an active driver during winter, the chances are high that the exterior of your car is coated in salt.
 Road salt can lead to rusting and other damage to the body and undercarriage of your car.

 If your vehicle hasn’t been washed recently, the arrival of spring is the perfect time to do it.
 Most car washes have spraying machines that target underneath vehicles with enough force for effective salt removal.

 It’s never a bad idea to get a routine vehicle wash, even in the dead of winter.
 It will ensure that your vehicle’s body and paint job stays pristine.

-Typically, vehicles should have an oil change every 8,000 to 16,000 km.
+Always check your owner's manual, but vehicles typically require an oil change every 8,000 to 16,000 km.
 Although, with more modern models, some vehicles can last up to 24,000 km without an oil change.
-Your owner’s manual will tell you how frequently various fluid checks need to be done, and spring is a good time to do a quick check-in under your bonnet.
+Your owner’s manual will tell you how frequently various fluid checks need to be done, and spring is a good time to do a quick check-in under your hood.